open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/libraries.md

 network requests. `NetworkStatus` is a dependency of this package, which provides network status attributes on network spans.

+Note: The NSURLSession instrumentation relies on the global tracer provider in the OpenTelemetry object.
+Custom tracer providers must be configured and set as the global provider prior to this instrumentation.

 ### Usage

 Initialize the class with